 Relationships have the potential to hurt us.
 They tend to bring our insecurities to the surface to be looked at through the process of mirroring.
 Relationships are essentially giant mirrors we hold up to one another.

-Someone can mirror to us our own light, but they can also mirror to us our own shadows (the parts of us we keep hidden and don’t want anyone to see).
+Someone can mirror our own light, but they can also mirror our own shadows (the parts of us we keep hidden and don’t want anyone to see).

 Relationships are a big part of life.
 We have a relationship with everything; food, technology, nature, ourselves, others, God/Universe, etc.

-We live in a relational paradigm so it’s important to develop relational skills.
+We live in a relational paradigm, so developing relational skills is important.

 Most of us are just replicating what we saw growing up from the relationships around us.
-Many of us were never really taught how to be in secure relationships and therefore we have to take responsibility for own relational development.
+Many of us were never really taught how to be in secure relationships; therefore, we have to take responsibility for our relational development.

 I have 3 essential skills that I practice in relationships and each one has helped me tremendously in facing the fears and insecurities I tend to bring into my relationships.